 If your teen drives uninsured and is caught, this will go on their driving record.
-They will receive a fine and, depending on where you live, your teen could end up in jail!
+They will receive a fine and, dependent upon where you live, your teen could end up in jail!

 Should I get non-owners insurance if it isn’t required?

 There is no simple yes or no answer to this particular question because it depends on your specific situation.